Permafrost/Tundra/SERVICES.md

   list, and string table values can be specified for concatenation.
 * `$separator` is an optional string used to separate each list item in the resulting string.
 Defaults to an empty string.
+* `$sanitization` is an optional choice of whether to remove nulls, nulls and blanks (strings that only contain whitespace characters), or convert nulls to blanks.
+If not specified, no sanitization is performed.

 #### Outputs: